LeWolfYT/localscope/README.md

 ## Versions

 There are currently two versions of the app.
 Version 1 is found in main.py, and ws4k.py is version 2.
-While I am mostly working on version 2, version 1 will still be updated with new features every once in a while.
+Version 1 is the main version, and version 2 is where I experiment with things a bit more.
+Please use version 1.
+Recently, we've added a "Version 1.1" of sorts in the form of the LocalScan program (scan.py).
+If you want to live stream, use that!